 - 1. Current or former foster youth

 - 2. Students with disabilities

 - 3. Low-income students

 - 4. Veterans

 - 5. Students in the following ethnic and racial categories, as they are defined by the United States Census Bureau for the 2010 Census for reporting purposes:

-- o American Indian or Alaska Native
+- American Indian or Alaska Native

-- Asian
+- o Asian

-- Black or African American
+- o Black or African American

 - Hispanic/Latinx

 - Native Hawaiian or other Pacific Islander

-- White
+- \circ White

 - Some other race

-- More than one race
+- $\circ \quad \text{More than one race} \quad$

 - 6. Homeless students

 - 7. Lesbian, gay, bisexual, or transgender students

 - 8. First-generation college students.

 - 9. Additional categories of students determined by the governing board of the community college district.